awslabs/sandbox-accounts-for-events/README.md

 1. Go to the CloudFormation page your AWS Console.
 Choose the stack "Sandbox-Accounts-for-Events" (in state DELETE_FAILED) and choose "Delete".
 Note down the resources that failed deletion, mark them to retain the resources and choose "Delete Stack".
 The stack should now be deleted successfully.

 1. Go to the S3 page in your AWS console and check if all deployment-releated S3 buckets have been deleted properly.
-If you still find any leftover S3 buckets labelled "amplify-xxxxxx-main-xxxxxx-deployment" or "dce-terraform-state-xxxxxxxx", delete them ("xxxxxx" being a random alphanumeric string).
+If you still find any leftover S3 buckets labelled "amplify-xxxxxx-master-xxxxxx-deployment" or "dce-terraform-state-xxxxxxxx", delete them ("xxxxxx" being a random alphanumeric string).

 1. Clean up your local environment:
     ```bash